 The lighter-colored bars show the results for the previous 7 days.
 The numbers below the conversion rate show the change in pp (percentage points) between these two periods.

-Note that the effort analysis section will not appear in your funnel report if you have a compare to added.
+Note that the Effort Analysis section in your funnel report will not update if you add a compare to.

 By default, Heap shows you the conversion rate over the entire date range chosen.
 You can use the date range drop-down to get more refined results.